ryjen/ryjen.github.io/content/musings/taxing-countries.md

 Are you tired of the good guy fight that keeps fucking you in the arse like a piece of shit because he is so much better than you?

 Are you tired of feeling like you are alone in a connected world because people are too fucking brainwashed with a shit culture you cannot relate to them?

+Are you tired of of the mad cows and environment cost of eating hormone fueled, chemicalized sugar shit produced in mass cruelty and insanity just for the luxury of it?

 **Lets Tax America For It.**